For SEDA Families

 SEDA prepares students for success!

 The School for Early Development & Achievement (SEDA) is a free public school chartered through the University of Wisconsin-Milwaukee.
 Founded in 2002, SEDA is an affiliate of the Milwaukee Center for Independence (MCFI).
 SEDA welcomes students with and without special needs in a full inclusion environment.
 SEDA's K4 through second grade classes provide a solid foundation for academic success, with individualized education plans tailored to the needs of each student.
 Our certified staff includes teachers, therapists and classroom aides.
-Small class sizes allow teachers to give SEDA students individualized attention.
 The school offers families support and resources from the first day the child is enrolled, giving them the tools they need to help students reach their highest levels of success.

 SEDA's mission is to increase developmental competencies and educational achievement of young children as a strong foundation for learning and success throughout their lives.

 Student enrollment applications can be picked up at SEDA (or click here for application) and should be returned by April 15, 2016.
 Parents will be notified about enrollment by April 30, 2016.
 A complete application includes: